zz22394/presto/presto-docs/src/main/sphinx/sandbox-readmes/readme-cdh.rst

 =======================

 After the VM boots, some Hadoop services may still not be started.
 Starting them takes a couple of minutes depending on the host machine.
-You can monitor the startup progress via the Cloudera Manager UI accessible on port 7180, at `<http://[guest-ip-address]:7180/>`_.
-The credentials are admin/admin.